aljedaxi/zettel/pages/organizational_culture.md

 :PROPERTIES:
 :todo: 1612395042552
 :END:
 Hello everyone!
 The original goal of the Company Culture Committee was to help us maintain and improve our culture as we scale.
-While Happy Hours have been good for keeping us connected on a group level, we've been looking into
+While Happy Hours have been good for keeping us connected on a group level, we've been looking into ways to foster more individual connection.
+On this note, i've written a slack bot that will connect two random people in the company for a short, off topic conversation.
 ## [on the question of longevity](https://psyche.co/ideas/what-it-takes-to-run-a-book-club-for-more-than-half-a-century)
 ##